MovByte/aero/src/AeroSandbox/src/apis/SW-less/README.md

 ### Server-only runtime for proxies

 There will be special bundles for CF Workers due to them being nearly identical to the service worker API.
-I might also try to make it possible for the HTML and JS to be rewrote server-side on this platform, for providing better compatiblity.
+I might also try to make it possible for the HTML and JS to be rewritten server-side on this platform, for providing better compatiblity.

 > If you don't want to use CF Workers, that's fine!
 You will be able to run these in the standard runtimes through wrangler.
 I will provide middleware for routers in the other runtimes.